Search here...

 Exploring Old San Juan

-If you are up for it, all of Old San Juan is discoverable on foot.
+If you are up for it, discovering Old San Juan on foot is the best way to see the historic city.
 I believe this is the best way to explore any new city and discover what makes it tick.
 Walk down side streets and stumble into a small cafe or bar you wouldn’t have found anywhere on the internet.
-Keep reading to find out what to do while in Old San Juan

 Calle Fortaleza